kevinsea/Insight-Wiki-Stage/Auto Interface Implementation.md

 ## Output Parameters ##

-You can now get output parameters back from your Stored Procedure.
+You can get output parameters back from your Stored Procedure.
 Just use a ref or out parameter for your method:

 	public interface IBeerRepository
 	{